omgmog/omgmog.github.com/_posts/2012/2012-05-07-high-fidelity-in-low-fidelity-emails.md

 ---

-title: "High fidelity in low fidelity emails"
+title: High fidelity in low fidelity emails
-tags: ["usability", "software", "review"]
+tags:
+  - usability
+  - software
+  - review
+comments_issue: 89
 ---
 Recently it was pointed out to me that [Pizza Express](http://www.pizzaexpress.com/) provide a nice fallback for photos on their picture-heavy emails.
 Take the following example, from a promotional email they sent out earlier this year: